Efficient Approximate Degenerate Ordered Statistics Decoding for Quantum Codes via Reliable Subset Reduction: Quantum stabilizer codes

 An error $e\in\cG_n$ can be detected by $\cC(\cS)$ through stabilizer measurements if $e$ anticommutes with some of the stabilizers.
 Suppose that $\{g_i\}_{i=1}^m$, where $m \ge n-k$, is a set of stabilizers that generates $\cS$.
 Their binary measurement outcomes are referred to as the \emph{error syndrome} of $e$.
 Let $N(\cS) \subset \cG_n$ denote the normalizer group of $\cS$, which consists of the Pauli operators that commute with all stabilizers.
 Consequently, if an error is in $N(\cS)$, it will have zero syndrome and cannot be detected.
 Note that if an error is a stabilizer, it has no effect on the code space.
 An element in the normalizer group $N(\cS)$ that is not a stabilizer, up to a phase, is called a \textit{nontrivial logical operator as it changes the logical state of a code} .
 Therefore, the minimum distance of $\cC(\cS)$ is defined as the minimum weight of a nontrivial logical operator.
 It can be observed that $e\in\cG_n$ and $eg$ for $g\in\cS$ have the same effects on the codespace.
 They are called \textit{degenerate} to each other.
 We say that a quantum code is \textit{highly degenerate} if it has many stabilizers with low weight relative to its minimum distance.

-A syndrome decoding problem can be stated as follows: given an error syndrome of an unknown Pauli error $e$, find the most probable $\hat{e} \in\cG_n$ that matches the syndrome.
-An error estimate $\hat{e}$ is considered \emph{valid} if it matches the syndrome or $\hat{e} e \in\cS$.
+{ A syndrome decoding problem is defined as follows: given a measured syndrome corresponding to an unknown Pauli error $e$, a \emph{decoder} outputs an estimate $\hat e \in \mathcal G_n$.
+An error estimate $\hat{e}$ is considered \emph{valid} if it reproduces the measured syndrome.
+The decoder is said to \emph{succeed} if the estimate is degenerate with the true error, i.e.,

+or equivalently, $\hat{e} e$ commutes with all elements of the normalizer group $N(\cS)$.
+Otherwise, the decoder produces a logical error.}

 Two decoding criteria are typically considered: minimum weight decoding and degenerate maximum likelihood decoding \cite{HL11,KL13_20,IP15}.
 In minimum weight decoding, the error $\hat{e}$ with the smallest weight is chosen, while in degenerate maximum likelihood decoding, the error $\hat{e}$ whose coset $\hat{e} \mathcal{S}$ has the minimum coset probability is selected.
 However, degenerate maximum likelihood decoding has exponential complexity and is impractical due to the need for coset enumeration.
 We propose the following criterion.

 \begin{definition} (Approximate Degenerate Decoding)\\ A $\delta$-approximate degenerate decoding ($\delta$-ADD) criterion aims to find an error estimate $\hat{e}$ that matches the given syndrome, maximizing the dominant terms of its coset probability